Cube-OS/cubeOS/docs/ecosystem/linux-docs/logging.rst

 Two logging policy files are included in ``/etc/rsyslog.d/``:

-    - ``kubos-apps.conf`` - Specifies the logging and rotation policies for mission applications
+    - ``cubeos-apps.conf`` - Specifies the logging and rotation policies for mission applications
-    - ``kubos-services.conf`` - Specifies the logging and rotation policies for services
+    - ``cubeos-services.conf`` - Specifies the logging and rotation policies for services

 Within those files, and the main ``/etc/rsyslog.conf`` file which controls other system logs, each policy has the following format::